Warsaw Mermaid: Coat of Arms

 Cultural

-The Syrenka, or Mermaid of Warsaw, is one of Poland's most enduring mythological symbols, serving as the emblem of the city of Warsaw.
-Depicted on the city's coat of arms and celebrated in statues, murals, and other artworks, the mermaid represents strength, resilience, and protection.
+The Syrenka, or Mermaid of Warsaw, stands as one of Poland's most enduring and recognisable mythological symbols, serving as the official emblem of Poland's capital city since at least the 14th century.
+Featured prominently on Warsaw's coat of arms and commemorated in statues, murals, and other public artworks throughout the city, this half-woman, half-fish figure embodies Warsaw's identity, resilience, and historical experience.

-Legends of the Syrenka tell of a mermaid who swam from the Baltic Sea into the Vistula River, where she chose to stay, enchanted by the beauty of the landscape.
-When threatened by fishermen, she is said to have promised to guard the city and its people, a vow reflected in her armed depiction with a sword and shield.
+According to various legends that developed over centuries, the mermaid originally swam from the Baltic Sea into the Vistula River, where she chose to remain, enchanted by the beauty of the landscape and the river's course.
+Different versions of the tale describe how she was initially captured by a merchant but freed by local fishermen, after which she promised to guard the city and its people—explaining her traditional depiction with sword and shield, ready to defend Warsaw from threats.